Updated: March 20th, 2022

 Athabasca Glacier Adventure

-Where else can you ride a million-dollar all-terrain Ice Explorer on to a glacier?
+Where else can you ride a million-dollar all-terrain Ice Explorer onto a glacier?
 In fact, you can then get out and walk on it yourself!
 It’s a quick thrill but for many people, the opportunity to stand on top of a glacier is a once-in-a-lifetime experience!

 Jasper Skywalk